 Avoid using random and irrelevant categories for your business.
 Choosing categories like car security system installer, agricultural service supply agency, and elementary school elevator manufacturer to describe one business listing?
 It will have a negative effect on your GMB ranking.

-Local SEO expert Darren Shaw demonstrated the results of choosing unrelated categories on your GMB profile:
+Local SEO expert Darren Shaw in this twitter post demonstrated the results of choosing unrelated categories on your GMB profile.